GeorgiNedyalkov/real-estate-web-scraper/client/NOTES.md

     - if it is a boolean: check to see if the search value is true and the value is true || vice versa for false
     - if it is a number: check if the value is equal to the search value
     - return false if nothing else is true

+TODO:

+- Show apartments for a specific _neighborhood_